Kuwait Airways Flight 221: Background

-Flight 221 was operated by Kuwait Airways and involved an Airbus A310-222 aircraft, registration 9K-AHC.
-The aircraft was delivered on September 12, 1983 and.
-The aircraft was captured by Iraqi Armed Forces in 1990 during the Gulf War, and transferred to Iraqi Airways but never operated.
-The flight departed Kuwait International Airport with 161 people onboard, including passengers and crew.
-After take-off from Kuwait, four Lebanese men armed with guns and grenades hijacked the aircraft and diverted it to Mashhad, Iran.
+Flight 221 was operated by Kuwait Airways and involved an Airbus A310-222 aircraft, registration 9K-AHC, had the first flight in 1983, msn 278.
+The flight departed Kuwait International Airport with 161 people on board, including passengers and crew.
+After take-off from Kuwait City, four Lebanese men armed with guns and grenades hijacked the aircraft and diverted it to Mehrabad, Iran.
+(Note: There are conflicting reports regarding the type of aircraft hijacked.
+Aviation Safety Network claims the hijacked aircraft was a Kuwait Airways's Airbus A300C4-620 with registration number 9K-AHG, while many Kuwaiti media outlets, as well as photos from the scene of the hijacking, show the aircraft involved as an Airbus A310-222, registration number 9K-AHC, aircraft name Kadhma (كاظمة).)

 Hijacking

 After taking control of the aircraft, the hijackers ordered the crew to fly to Iran.
 Iranian authorities at first denied permission to land, but eventually relented when they learned the aircraft was low on fuel.
 The plane landed at Mashhad International Airport in northeastern Iran.

 Once on the ground, the hijackers issued formal demands for the release of the 17 prisoners held in Kuwait due to their involvement in the 1983 Kuwait bombings.
 Over the course of the standoff, women, children, and Muslim passengers were gradually released.
 However, the situation escalated when two American officials, Charles Hegna and William Stanford (employees of USAID), were shot dead and their bodies dumped on the runway.

 The few dozen passengers who remained on board—particularly Americans—were reportedly threatened and tortured.
 "Every five minutes there was a frightening incident.
 There was no letup at all," British flight engineer Neil Beeston told the BBC.

 Paradoxically, the hijackers released a statement claiming: "We do not have any enmity toward anyone and we do not intend to deny the freedom of anyone or to frighten anyone..."

 Passengers who remained on board reported being threatened, physically abused, and beaten for speaking without permission.